Distribution Engine

 Example 2: Teams or Sales Groups

-When you select Teams or Sales Groups, Round Robin is followed at two levels:
+When you select more than 1 Team or Sales Groups, Round Robin is followed at two levels:

 Level 1: Between Groups (Based on Weight)